Lana Haga

 Solo exhibition at MUU Contemporary Art Centre, Helsinki, 9 – 31 August 2025

-The exhibition is supported by Arts Promotion Centre Finland (Taike), The Swedish Cultural Foundation in Finland, Konstsamfundet and The VISEK Centre for the Promotion of Visual Art.
+The exhibition is supported by Arts Promotion Centre Finland, The Swedish Cultural Foundation in Finland, Amos Anderson Foundation and The VISEK Centre for the Promotion of Visual Art.
 The exhibition is a part of the Galleria Week Finland festival 26-31 August 2025.